PlaidWeb/Pushl/README.md

 ## Features

 * Will send WebSub notifications for feeds which declare a WebSub hub
-* Will send webnotify notifications for entries discovered on those feeds or specified directly
+* Will send WebMention notifications for entries discovered on those feeds or specified directly
 * Can perform autodiscovery of additional feeds on entry pages
-* Can do a full site submission on Atom feeds configured with [RFC 5005](https://tools.ietf.org/html/rfc5005)
+* Can do a full backfill on Atom feeds configured with [RFC 5005](https://tools.ietf.org/html/rfc5005)
-* When configured to use a cache directory, can detect entry deletions and updates to implement the webmention update and delete protocols
+* When configured to use a cache directory, can detect entry deletions and updates to implement the webmention update and delete protocols (as well as saving some time and bandwidth)

 ## Setup